GoogleCloudPlatform/cloud-errors-nodejs/README.md

 		projectId: 'my-project-id'
 	});

-	// Report an error to the StackDriver API errorHandler.report(
+	// Report an error to the Stackdriver API errorHandler.report(
 		new Error('This is a test'),
 		(err, res) => {